-ABS pipe systems are most commonly chosen over the more common PVC in applications where low operating temperatures are expected, or where the chemical compatibility of PVC is unsuited.
-ABS is quite a ductile material and this means, as far as we pipefitters are concerned, that it is less brittle at lower temperatures than PVC.
-It is for this reason that ABS is the plastic of choice for cold process lines such as chiller circuits with glycol and those carrying ice slurries, such as ice cream and chilled food factories.
+ABS pipe systems tend to be chosen over PVC in applications where low operating temperatures are expected, where there is a risk of pipe shatter (such as compressed gasses or impact) or where the chemical compatibility of PVC is unsuited.
+ABS is quite a ductile material which means that it is less brittle at lower temperatures than PVC.
+ABS provides excellent resistance to impact damage at temperatures from as low as -40°C and up to 70°C. It is for this reason that ABS is the plastic of choice for cold process lines such as chiller circuits with glycol and those carrying ice slurries, such as ice cream and chilled food factories.

 ABS Pipe is a mid to light grey in colour, as opposed to the dark grey of PVC.
 Care should be taken when identifying by colour alone however, as some older PVC (up until the late 1990s) was also manufactured in a light grey.